In Case You Were Wondering (Yes, This Is How I Finance My World Adventures), Here It Is!

 Facilitating Group Activities

-Some photographers and bloggers organize their own tours to far-flung locales, while others teach photography workshops.
+Some photographers and bloggers organize their own tours to far-flung locations or hold workshops for amateur photographers.

 There are blogs dedicated to cheap destinations, specific cuisines, creative retreats, and photography tips, just to name a few.
 You're basically just showing total strangers around a place you know very well and teaching them something new.

 It's no easy task to organize a tour, but the rewards can be substantial.
 Even though my adventure travel and photography tour of Russia was a success and a lot of fun for everyone involved, I doubt I will ever lead another one.
 I'm not really cut out to be a guide.
 LOL

 Some bloggers make money by selling digital products in addition to writing about their travels.
 Either destination-specific guides or more general books on travel-related topics such as saving money, starting a blog, taking better photos, writing better stories, etc.

 It's funny how ebook sales helped pay for my first year of travel, but I haven't made any in months.
 Having done this for so long, I have a lot of advice to share, so that may change in the future.